 The chemical name for Nitrile rubber is Butadiene Acrylonitrile.
 However, most commonly it is referred to as NBR or Buna-N. NBR is probably the most common solenoid valve seal material and it is considered the standard material for neutral fluids by many.
 NBR is also the standard material for O-rings.

 NBR can stand media temperatures to approximately 90 degrees Celsius on continuous basis, and higher temperatures intermittently.
-NBR resists aging caused by heat very well.
+NBR resists ageing caused by heat very well.
 However, NBR's resistance to sunlight is very poor.
 Abrasion and tear resistance of NBR is very good.

 NBR seals are most commonly used with the following media:

 - Hydraulic fluids

 NBR has a poor resistance to:

 - Methyl Ethyl Ketone